enolgor/simple-md2html/README.md

 ### CLI

+Install globally with `npm install -g simple-md2html` to use the CLI.

 `md2html <filepath> [-s <style>]` will create in the current working directory a html file with the same name of the specified markdown document.